How to Choose a Horse Racing Nap of the Day?

 Backing all horse racing favourites would see you collecting your winnings only around 35% of the time.

-It may be that your pick does indeed have the best chance of winning its respective race, but if the odds reflect that and are very short, then I would not look to NAP a very short price or even odds on price even if I think it is the most certain of my picks for a day.
+It may be that your selection does indeed have the best chance of winning its respective race, but if the odds reflect that and are very short, then I would not look to NAP a very short price.

-If their Nap is always short they will struggle to make a long term profit.
+If your Nap is always a short price then you will struggle to make a long term profit.

 The Best Price